Sermons

 15 March 2020

 Last Sunday we heard Jesus teaching Nicodemus a lesson on God’s love.
-It ended with the well-known text – John 3:16 – God loved the world so much that he gave his one and only Son so that whoever believes in him shall not perish but have eternal life.
-That was a teaching about God’s… Read more
+It ended with the well-known text – John 3:16 – God loved the world so much that he… Read more

 Year A – 2nd Sunday in Lent – Do not fear